ASAGlab/Regulated-IRE1-dependent-decay-RIDD-mediated-reprograming-of-lipid-metabolism-in-cancer/README.md

 * Metasyx_Sample_Info.txt contains information about group structure and measurement order.

 * raw_counts.txt Raw RNAseq counts from featureCounts.
-12 samples that were exposed to the IRE1α inhibitor or DMSO.
+12 samples that were exposed to the IRE1α inhibitor (MKC8866) or DMSO.
 Samples were collected at 8 and 24h after the treatment.
 Three replicates measured per each condition.

 * sample_info.txt contains sample information for the RNAseq experiment.

-*
+* Beatson_MS.txt contains lipidomics measurements.
+12 samples divided into 4 biological groups: DMSO, MKC8866, PF-06424439 (DGAT2 inhibitor) and MKC8866 + PF-06424439 cotreatment.
+Samples were collected 72h after the treatment.
+Three replicates per each condition.

+* Beatson_sample_info.txt contains sample information for the Beatson lipidomics experiment

 <!-- SCRIPTS -->
 ## Scripts